Grand Island breakfast draws smaller but generous crowd amid pandemic

 According to Swift, just over 100 people picked up a meal at the fire station New Year’s Day.
 Meals are offered free of charge each year but the district collects donations during the feast to fund the scholarship they give to a Colusa County student each year.

-While this year’s breakfast was scaled down, Swift said donations were up this year.
+While this year’s breakfast was scaled down, Swift said donations were up.

 “We were more than thrilled with the turn out this year,” said Swift.
 “We continue to have such good support from the community each year, the breakfast keeps getting bigger and bigger.”

-Swift said the district is very appreciative of the overwhelming support they have received from the community throughout the years and they look forward to offering many more events such as this in the future.
+Swift said the district is very appreciative of the overwhelming support they have received from the community throughout the years and they look forward to offering many more events.

-Swift said the district is planning to host their bi-annaul Fourth of July breakfast in July, the other major event that they host each year.
+Swift said the district is planning to host their bi-annuall Fourth of July breakfast in July, the other major event that they host each year.